Wang Jianlin: Politics and philanthropy

 At the age of 15, Wang started his 17-year service with the People's Liberation Army, initially as a border guard before rising to become a regimental commander.
-In 1976, he joined the Communist Party of China.
-He served as deputy to the 17th National Congress.
+In 1976, he joined the Chinese Communist Party.
+He served as deputy to the 17th National Congress of the Chinese Communist Party.

 Wang is a delegate to the Chinese National People's Congress.
 He was twice named CCTV's "Economic Person of the Year".
 He is the vice chairman of the All-China Federation of Industry and Commerce, and has been a member of the Chinese People's Political Consultative Conference since 2008.

 He is vice chair of the China Charity Confederation; vice chair of the China Folk Chamber of Commerce; vice chair of the China Enterprise Confederation and the China Enterprise Directors Association; vice chair of the China General Chamber of Commerce; vice-chair of the Global Advisory Council of Harvard University.

 In 2011, he donated US$197 million to charitable causes, such as underwriting the restoration of an ancient temple in Nanjing.
 In 2014-2015 he donated US$200,000 for the restoration of the Electric Fountain in Beverly Hills, California.
 In 2017 he donated CNY 20 million to help 2017 Sichuan landslide victims, it was speculated that he empathized especially with the region having grown up in Ngawa Prefecture himself.